akerbos/dh-tools/README.md

  * Discipline `fringe` should be either `nil` or an array of the form `["Pyrokinetic", "Pyro", 6]`; the short string appears in the Aspect box, if there is any.
- * Discipline Aspects use the same keys as the list if Disciplines.
+ * Discipline Aspects use the same keys as the list of Disciplines.
  * `conditions` should contain an array of the form `[3,2,1]` -- first the number of mild, then moderate, then severe Conditions the character can take.